 Academic Award -

-During New York Institute of Technology's 62nd commencement celebrations, the institution's School of Management recognized outstanding students from the Class of 2023.
+During New York Institute of Technology's 63rd annual commencement celebrations, its College of Engineering and Computing Sciences recognized outstanding students from the Class of 2024.

 Academic Award -